Remote video therapy sessions can be controversial – some question whether it’s as effective as in-person therapy sessions.

 Limitations of remote therapy

-1. It doesn’t work as well for body-based therapy methods.
+4. It might not work as well for body-based therapy methods

 Similarly, I know some therapists incorporate yoga postures and therapies that involve noticing physical changes like eye movement or breath patterns.
 For these therapies, in-person sessions may work best.

 5. The setting isn't as instantly transportive as entering a therapist's office

 When you're seeing a therapist remotely, it doesn't have the same calming effect of physically stepping foot into their office's safe space.

 Whenever I entered my therapist’s beautiful, sunlit office in-person – replete with fresh air and a dash of aroma oil – I would instantly feel calm, relaxed, and at peace.
 My body knew, “I’m going to feel better here.”
 While it was a 45-min subway commute to get to my therapist’s office, that feeling of physical comfort was well worth it.